SeanJxie/raytracing-in-python/README.md

 A raytracer I implemented following [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.
 Extra features will be added as I decide to expand the project to a somewhat useable raytracing software.

 Why's it written in Python and not in C++ as indended?
-It's simple and readable.
+Python is simple and readable.
 I wanted to focus on the raytracing more than the coding.

 Is it slow?
 Yes.
 Very, very, very unbearably slow.
 I paid the appropriate price.